502 - Student Conduct

 Related Policy: 502.1; 502.1-R; 502.2; 502.5; 501.5-R1-R3; 502.6; 502.8; 502.8-R; 503.1; 602.5

-The board prohibits the distribution, dispensing, manufacturing, possession, use, or being under the influence of alcohol, tobacco/nicotine, or other controlled substances; as well as look-alike substances that appear to be alcohol, tobacco/nicotine (ex: vaping, e-cigarettes, JUUL-like vaping devices, etc.), or other controlled substances (ex: schedule I; schedule II-V drugs without a valid prescription) by students while on school district property or on property within the jurisdiction of the school district; while on school-owned/operated vehicles or chartered vehicles, or while attending or engaged in school activities away from school grounds.
+The board prohibits the distribution, dispensing, manufacture, possession, use, or being under the influence of alcohol, tobacco/nicotine products, other controlled substances, or “look alike” substances that appear to be tobacco/nicotine products, alcohol, or other controlled substances (ex: schedule I; schedule II-V drugs without a valid prescription) by students while on school district property or on property within the jurisdiction of the school district; while on school owned and/or operated school or chartered vehicles; while attending or engaged in school activities; and while away from school grounds if the misconduct will directly affect the good order, efficient management, and welfare of the school district.
+Controlled substances in this policy refers to the misuse of both licit and illicit drugs.

-The board believes such illegal, unauthorized, or contraband materials generally cause material and substantial disruption to the school environment and present a threat to the health and safety of students, employees, and visitors.
+The board believes such illegal, unauthorized, or contraband materials generally cause material and substantial disruption to the school environment or present a threat to the health and safety of students, employees, or visitors.

 Adopted: 6/70